farhanahmedindia/webguard/README.md

 ## Project Structure

 - The GitHub repository contains source files and installer scripts.
-- After installation, webguard follows standard Linux filesystem layout.
+- After installation, logsentinel follows standard Linux filesystem layout.
 - Users do not need to interact with source files after installation.

 See the "Runtime Layout" section for installed paths.